ndjson/ndjson-spec/specification_draft2.md

 ### 4.2 Contact

 This specification and any related work is located at <https://github.com/ldjson>.
-Discussion and help can be found on the LDJSON Google group located at <https://groups.google.com/d/forum/ldjson>
+Discussion and help can be found on the issues page.

 ## A. References